Please note: At your instructor's discretion,

 of one of single variable's subgroups that have

-a particular opinion (e.g., what respondents whose
+a particular opinion (e.g., what respondents in

 -